OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 5: Gold members are more likely to report satisfaction, while Bronze and Silver members report lower satisfaction levels.
 The company should consider enhancing the experience for Bronze and Silver members to improve satisfaction and retention. <br />

-Objective 6: There was no significant difference in total amount spent for Customers who received a discount ($821.40) and those who did not receive a discount ($868.99).
+Objective 6: There was no significant difference in the total amount spent for Customers who received a discount ($821.40) and those who did not receive a discount ($868.99).
 This indicates that discounts do not affect the spending habits of consumers. <br />

 Objective 7: A positively significant correlation was found between satisfaction level and days since the last purchase (rs = .747, *p* <.001).
 It could be that satisfied customers don’t feel pressured to buy frequently, and thus, they may only return when they really need something, but still report high satisfaction.
 A correlation between membership type and days since the last purchase was negative and significant (rs = -.476, *p* <.001), indicating that higher-tier members (Gold) purchase more often.
 Membership type and satisfaction level were negative and significant (rs = -.733, *p* <.001.
 A possible explanation could be that gold members may expect VIP treatment, so even minor inconveniences may lower their satisfaction more than bronze members. <br />